gessa2020/Technology_trends/README.md

 ## Skills demonstrated.
-- I used python for web scrapping and data retrival from api
+- I used python and its associated libraries for web scrapping and data retrival from an api
 - I used jupyter notebooks and vscode as IDEs for the project
 - I used IBM Cognos dashboard tool for survey data visualization.

 ## Data sourcing
 We scrape data of the **name of the programming language** and **average annual salary** from the <a href="https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DA0321EN-SkillsNetwork/labs/datasets/Programming_Languages.html">URL</a>  provided by skills network labs.
 We then write the scraped data into an csv file

 We then use the <a href="https://developer.adzuna.com/">Adzuna API</a> to scrape data of number of technology jobs in some selected US cities and store them in an excel file